The most important business process improvement question may seem simple, but in this blog, you learn that “why” is a powerful question to leverage.

 - “Why does this department need to be involved in the process?”

 - “Why can’t we get this to the customer faster?”

-In general, more thorough process improvement methodologies such as Lean, Six Sigma, or Kaizen can add significant value, but these may be more than a company initially needs.
-Many business processes today can achieve benefits more quickly by identifying “just-do-it” improvement opportunities.
+In general, more thorough process improvement questions and methodologies, such as Lean, Six Sigma or Kaizen, can add significant value, but these may be more than your company initially needs to start its improvement journey.
+You can achieve excellence for business processes more quickly by identifying JDI improvement opportunities.